As an Amazon Associate I earn from qualifying purchases.

 Black bean brownies are brownies that use black beans as a base instead of flour or other ingredients.
 These brownies are often made, at least in part, with a food processor in order to blend up the beans really well.
 In this case, I made the entire batter with my food processor.
 It was quick and easy!

 Oh my goodness, yes!
-The texture is slightly different.
+A black bean dessert may sound odd, but I promise, it’s just alike any other brownie with a slightly different texture.
 More like a caky brownie than a fudgey one.
 And no, you don’t taste the black beans.
 All you taste is chocolate!

-If you need a good brownie pan, there are many on the market, and each has its own advantage.
+If you need a good brownie pan, there are many on the market, and each has its own advantages.
 I’ll cover a few below.

 If you need a good brownie pan, here are some options and the different benefits of each.